 - iw dev wlan0 connect your_essid key your_key – Connecting to WEP encrypted network using hexadecimal key.

 So there you go!
 I have mentioned 3 ways to connect to a WiFi network in your Arch Linux.
-One thing that I want to focus here is that when you’re executing the first command, please note down the interface.
-In the next command where we’re scanning networks, don’t just use interface but the name of your interface such as wlan0 or wlp2s0 (you got from the previous command).
-If you have any problem, then do talk to me in the comment section below.
-Also, don’t forget to share this article with your friends on social media.
-Thank you!
+One thing that I want to focus here is that when you execute the first command, please note down the interface.
+In the next command where we scan networks, do not only use interface but the name of your interface such as wlan0 or wlp2s0 (you got from the previous command).